wroob-io/arduino-wroobimp/README.md

 # WroobImp

 This library implements Wroob Inter-Module-Protocol.
 It transforms any Arduino project into [Wroob](https://wroob.io) system compatible custom peripheral module.
 WroobImp library provides simple API for registering into Wroob system and messaging between Wroob broker and created module.
-Thanks to that you can control your Arduino board via high-level serial protocol from Android device with Wroob mobile app.
+Thanks to that you can connect Arduino board to your smartphone or tablet (using UART-USB converter) and control Arduino via high-level serial protocol from Android device with Wroob mobile app.

 ## Wroob system